 - Your child has unexplained marks or bruises.

-- Your child seems overly anxious, or their grades have dropped.
+- Your child seems overly anxious, or his or her grades have dropped.

-- Your child loses interest in activities they once loved.
+- Your child loses interest in activities once loved.

-- Your child is dressing differently (wearing baggy clothing to hide their body).
+- Your child is dressing differently.
+He or she begins wearing baggy clothing to hide his or her body.

-- Your child checks in with their partner frequently and returns messages immediately.
+- Your child checks in with their partner frequently and returns messages right away.

 - Your child worries how their partner will react in a given situation.